Frequently Asked Questions

 Yes!
 Dr. Kim can create a customized plan for you based on your unique facial features and needs.

-How much do you charge per unit of Botox?
+How much do you charge for Botox?

 Where do you do your procedures?

 If all you need is Botox, it can be done in the office.
 Surgeries are done at the Las Vegas Surgery Center.